tarwn/lessthandot-hugo/blogs/content/posts/2009-05-08-disaster-recovery-for-reporting-services.md

   - Microsoft SQL Server Admin

 ---
 One of the must have tools for any DBA that has one or multiple SSRS instances of SSRS running, is the RSScripter tool written by Jasper Smith.
-I can&#8217;t say enough about how critical this tool has been to my success in administrating and successfully providing a 100% report uptime goal.
+I can't say enough about how critical this tool has been to my success in administrating and successfully providing a 100% report uptime goal.
 There are several key tasks this tool accomplishes for me without much more time consuming scripting projects.
 Without them it would be a painstaking task to accomplish backing up SSRS and shipping offsite.

 Today I thought I would share my DR setup for an SSRS instance primarily revolving around the reports.